MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 1. Hover over any editable canvas area, then select the Card gallery icon from the component panel.

-    You can choose either to create a new Card gallery or use add one (if a maker created one previously).
-If you choose to create a new one, you can select any one of the four available layouts.

-1. Select an existing table and corresponding view to configure the data source.
+Choose from any of the four available layouts.
+You can also choose from existing card galleries if they're available.

 ## Configure your card gallery's data source

+To configure your card gallery's data source, select an existing table and corresponding view.

-- You can bind each Card gallery element namely, image, title, description, button, text hyperlink, to a view column.
+Bind each Card gallery element (image, title, description, button, text hyperlink) to a view column.

-- Each element's position can be rearranged by selecting and sliding it.
+> [!NOTE]
+>

-- For button and hyperlink elements, two configurations are required - name and url.
-Both name and url also need to be bound to view column.
+>For button and hyperlink elements, two configurations are required: name and url.
+Both configurations must be bound to a view column.

+You can rearrange each element's position by selecting and sliding.

 ### Supported column types

-For each element, specific column types are supported.
+For each element, specific data types are supported.

 | **Data type**                     | **Element**                             |
 |-----------------------------------|-----------------------------------------|